 Sample Answers for Lessons I Vocabulary Development and Lessons 2 Reading Comprehension and Analysis for each of the ten novel units.

-Ten multiple-choice tests for students, each designed with the following sections:
+Ten multiple-choice tests of 50 questions for students, each designed with the following sections:

 I. Vocabulary (10 words from the novel)